Gastón Campi

-Gastón Matías Campi (born 6 April 1991) is an Argentine professional footballer who plays as a defender for San Lorenzo.
+Gastón Matías Campi (born 6 April 1991) is an Argentine professional footballer who plays as a defender for Barcelona SC.

 Career

-Campi started with Racing after the coordinator Fernando Bazan him the nod to the leadership.
+Campi started with Racing after the coordinator Fernando Bazan gave him the nod to the leadership.
 He debuted against Olympus in the first triumph of Racing in the Initial Tournament 2013.
-On 2 November 2013, in his second game, he scored his first goal against Gimnasia La Plata and made it 2-0, earning the title and Reinaldo Carlos confidence "Mustard" Merlo.
+On 2 November 2013, in his second game, he scored his first goal against Gimnasia La Plata and made it 2–0, earning the title and Reinaldo Carlos' confidence "Mustard" Merlo.

-At the beginning of 2014, Campi had a good preseason and internal competition with the new reinforcement Ex Velez, Francisco Cerro, who becomes undisputed and one of the best players in a disastrous level team points will arise.
-Still, receives the confidence of the coach, but the Campi is returned, since their actions begin to generate impatience in the academic audience.
-And only when Merlo decides to send the bank, Campi enters a minute left and stamped a real goal that represents the tie 3-3 against Estudiantes on the hour.
-He scored a goal in the last minute against Estudiantes to finalize the 3-3 in Avellaneda.
-Then against Olimpo he became the tie 1-1 with which end the game.
+At the beginning of 2014, Campi had a good preseason and internal competition with the new reinforcement, Ex Velez, Francisco Cerro, who became undisputed and one of the best players in a disastrous level team points will arise.
+Still, receives the confidence of the coach, but Campi returns, since their actions begin to generate impatience in the academic audience.
+And only when Merlo decides to send the bank, Campi enters a minute left and stamped a real goal that represents the tie 3–3 against Estudiantes on the hour.
+He scored a goal in the last minute against Estudiantes to finalise the 3–3 in Avellaneda.
+Then against Olimpo he became the tie 1–1 with which ended the game.